ujaganna/test_repo/README.md

 # test_repo
-This is a test reposittory
+This is a test repo for my testing purposes